benjamin-jacobson/s3-phase-1-project/blog/readme.md

 ![Function Anonymous](https://github.com/benjamin-jacobson/se-phase-1-project/blob/main/blog/img/FunctionAnonymous.JPG?raw=true)

 **Arrow Function**

 And we have the arrow function, even simpler.
+This syntax does not require the function keyword.
+It is light, and to the point, one might say, like an arrow!
+Since below we don’t use {} as a return statement, the ‘Hello World 3’ is implicit.
+Isn’t it beautiful?
+Similar to anonymous functions, yet even shorter syntax.
+The same use cases apply.

 ```
 // Syntax: Arrow Function